Select a language:

 City of Hope – C31 Cessation Program

-City of Hope will support people with proper cessation medications to overcome withdrawal symptoms/cravings, behavioral strategies to break habits that trigger smoking, strategic problem solving and social support to boost their chance of success.
-Services include tobacco use assessment, individual cessation counseling with education, resources and behavioral interventions, tobacco cessation medications, rapid action plan for relapse, same day face-to-face or phone counseling, referrals, and a tobacco cessation support group.
+City of Hope will support people with proper cessation medications to overcome withdrawal symptoms/cravings, as well as behavioral strategies to break habits that trigger smoking, strategic problem-solving, and social support to boost their chances of success.
+Services include tobacco use assessment, individual cessation counseling with education, resources and behavioral interventions, tobacco cessation medications, a rapid action plan for relapse, same-day, face-to-face, or phone counseling, referrals, and a tobacco cessation support group.

 https://www.cityofhope.org/patients/departments-and-services/supportive-care-medicine/emotional-social-and-spiritual-support/supportive-care-psychology/smoking-cessation-program